Finding better ways to provide the materials the world needs

 Join our team

-The premium grade of Simandou iron ore will be a vital part of the energy transition, and broadens our global portfolio of iron ore products, complementing our existing, long-term iron ore production in Australia’s Pilbara region and in Canada.
+Iron ore is the primary raw material used to make steel.
+Steel is strong, long-lasting and cost-efficient – making it perfect for everything from cars and fridges to wind turbines and skyscrapers.
+The premium grade of Simandou iron ore broadens our global portfolio of iron ore products, complementing our existing, long-term iron ore production in Australia’s Pilbara region and in Canada.

 We are the majority shareholder and managing partner of Rio Tinto Simfer (SIMFER S.A.) – a joint venture between Rio Tinto, Chalco Iron Ore Holdings (CIOH), and the Government of the Republic of Guinea.
 Simandou’s mining concession is divided into 4 blocks.
 Rio Tinto Simfer will develop blocks 3 and 4, known as the Simandou project.